skycoin/hardware-wallet-go/CLI.md

      deviceBackup                   Ask the device to perform the seed backup procedure. deviceGetVersion               Ask firmware version.
-     deviceRecovery                 Ask the device to perform the seed recovery procedure. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorFeatures               Ask the emulator Features.
+     deviceRecovery                 Ask the device to perform the seed recovery procedure. deviceCancel                   Ask the device to cancel the ongoing procedure. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorFeatures               Ask the emulator Features.
      emulatorGenerateMnemonic       Ask the device to generate a mnemonic and configure itself with it.